Latest News - Photos Etc.

 Worship is traditional Anglo-Catholic and the Parochial Church Council has passed a Resolution on Episcopal Ministry as set out in the House of Bishops’ Declaration on the Ministry of Bishops and Priests.
 Accordingly, although in the Diocese of Southwark and under the patronage of the Diocesan Bishop, the parish is under the Episcopal care of the Bishop of Fulham.

 All Saints is also affiliated to ‘Forward in Faith,’ further information about which can be found on their website.
+It is also a 'Society' Parish and an interactive map detailing all the Society Parishes can be found here

 The Parish is now part of a United Benefice with St. Saviour’s, Raynes Park, (about two miles distant), with whom it shares its Parish Priest.